ctschroeder/tutorials/ou-create.md

 3. Click “Get Started” or “Login”

-4. Follow the directions to register your domain name or your subdomain
+4. Follow the directions to request a domain or subdomain (do not register for a Wordpress site -- request a full site and subdomain)

+   - On the form, tell them you are in Dr. Schroeder's DH class

 REMEMBER to think about your web presence.